leejo/CGI.pm/README.md

 ## WHERE ARE THE EXAMPLES?

 A collection of examples demonstrating various CGI features and techniques are in the directory "examples".
-These are now rather old examples of Perl code and should not be considered as best practices.
+These are now rather old examples of perl code and should not be considered as best practices.

 ## WHERE IS THE ONLINE DOCUMENTATION?